brandchat/api-documentation/api.md

 }
 ```

 The obtained `fileId` may then be used when sending `image`, `voice` or `video` messages in future.
-At this stage, uploaded files do *not* expire, but we may limit the amount of files that may be stored.
+At this stage, uploaded files do *not* expire, but we may limit the number and total size of files that may be stored.

 Please ensure that you can handle 64-bit integers for `fileId`.